We Want You to Be a Christian Hedonist!

 What Is Christian Hedonism?

-My shortest summary of Christian Hedonism is: God is most glorified in us when we are most satisfied in him.
+My shortest summary of Christian Hedonism is this: God is most glorified in us when we are most satisfied in him.

 By Christian Hedonism, we do not mean that our happiness is the highest good.
-We mean that pursuing the highest good will always result in our greatest happiness in the end.
+We mean that pursuing the highest good always results in our greatest happiness in the end.
 We should pursue this happiness, and pursue it with all our might.
-The desire to be happy is a proper motive for every good deed, and if you abandon the pursuit of your own joy you cannot love man or please God.
+The desire to be happy is a proper motive for every good deed, and if you abandon the pursuit of your own joy, you cannot love man or please God.

 Some people are inclined to believe that Christians are supposed to seek God’s will as opposed to pursuing their own pleasure.
-But what makes Biblical morality different than worldly hedonism is not that Biblical morality is disinterested and duty-driven, but that it is interested in vastly greater and purer things.
-Christian Hedonism is Biblical morality because it recognizes that obeying God is the only route to final and lasting happiness.
-Here are some examples of this from the Bible:
+But what makes biblical morality different than worldly hedonism is not that biblical morality is disinterested and duty-driven, but that it is interested in vastly greater and purer things.
+Christian Hedonism is biblical morality because it recognizes that obeying God is the only route to final and lasting happiness.
+Consider examples of this from the Bible:

 Luke 6:35 says, “Love your enemies, and do good, and lend, expecting nothing in return; and your reward will be great.”
 It is clear when Jesus says “expect nothing in return” that we should not be motivated by worldly aggrandizement, but we are given strength to suffer loss by the promise of a future reward.